CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validate-Overall-Network-Health.md

 System health represents the NetQ Agent and sensor health validations.
 In all cases, validation is performed on the agents.
 If you are monitoring platform sensors, the validation checks include these as well.

 Network services health represents the individual network protocol and services validations.
 In all cases, validation is performed on NTP.
 If you are running BGP, EVPN, MLAG, OSPF, or VXLAN protocols the validation checks include these as well.
-You can view the overall health of network services from the medium Validation Summary card and information about individual services from the Network Service Health tab on the large Validation Summary card.
+You can view the overall health of network services from the medium Validation Summary card and information about individual services from the **Network service health** tab on the large Validation Summary card.

 Interface health represents the interfaces, VLAN, and link MTU validations.
 You can view the overall health of interfaces from the medium Validation Summary card and information about each component from the Interface Health tab on the large Validation Summary card.